 Preheat oven to 350Āŗ.

-In a medium bowl or glass measuring cup, combine milk, sugar and yeast.
-Let stand for five to 10 minutes or until mixture is foamy.
-In the bowl of a stand mixer fitted with the dough hook attachment, combine softened butter, egg and salt.
+In a medium bowl or glass measuring cup, combine milk, sugar, and yeast.
+Let it stand for five to 10 minutes or until the mixture is foamy.
+In the bowl of a stand mixer fitted with the dough hook attachment, combine softened butter, egg, and salt.
 Add yeast mixture, beating at low speed until smooth.
-Gradually add flour, beating at medium speed until a smooth and elastic dough forms (dough will be slightly sticky).
+Gradually add the flour, beating at medium speed until a smooth and elastic dough forms (the dough will be slightly sticky).
 Spray a large bowl with nonstick cooking spray.
-Form dough into a ball, and place in greased bowl, turning to grease top of dough.
+Form dough into a ball, and place in a greased bowl, turning to grease the top of the dough.
 Cover, and let stand in a warm place (85Āŗ), free from drafts, for one hour or until doubled in size.

 Spray two (12-cup) muffin tins with nonstick cooking spray.
-Divide dough into 24 equal portions.
+Divide the dough into 24 equal portions.
 Divide each portion into three pieces, and roll each piece into a ball.
 Place three dough balls in each muffin cup.
 Brush evenly with cream.
-Cover, and let stand in a warm place (85Ā°), free from drafts, for 35 to 45 minutes or until doubled in size.Ā Bake for 15 to 20 minutes or until golden brown.
+Cover and let stand in a warm place (85°F), free from drafts, for 35 to 45 minutes, or until doubled in size.
+Bake for 15 to 20 minutes or until golden brown.
 Brush with melted butter.
-Remove from pans, and cool on wire racks.
+Remove from pans and cool on wire racks.

 Shortcut: You canāt go wrong with a Pillsbury crescent roll.
-They are delicious and easy and kids can make a lot of them and have it be fun!
+They are delicious and easy, and kids can make a lot of them and make it fun!

 Positively Perfect Pumpkin Pie